dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 [!code-csharp[](index/samples/6.x/ConfigSample/Pages/Index2.cshtml.cs?name=snippet)]

-The preceding [highest to lowest default configuration list](#hi2low) shows the providers in the opposite order they are added to template generated application.
+The preceding [list of highest to lowest priority default configuration sources](#hi2low) shows the providers in the opposite order they are added to template generated application.
 For example, the [JSON configuration provider](#file-configuration-provider) is added before the [Command-line configuration provider](#command-line).

 Configuration providers that are added later have higher priority and override previous key settings.
 For example, if `MyKey` is set in both `appsettings.json` and the environment, the environment value is used.
 Using the default configuration providers, the  [Command-line configuration provider](#clcp) overrides all other providers.